Edith Picht-Axenfeld

-Edith Picht-Axenfeld (Freiburg im Breisgau, 1 January 1914 – Hinterzarten, 19 April 2001) was a German pianist and harpsichordist.
+Edith Picht-Axenfeld (1 January 1914 in Freiburg im Breisgau – 19 April 2001 in Hinterzarten) was a German pianist and harpsichordist.

 Career

 She started her concert career in 1935, and took part two years later in the III International Chopin Piano Competition, when she was awarded the sixth prize; this launched her career.
 After the Second World War, Picht-Axenfeld performed at an intercontinental level, was active as a chamber musician and recorded for labels such as Deutsche Grammophon, Philips and Erato.
 RCA released an LP with Chopin's Études op.
 10 and op.
 25 with Picht-Axenfeld.

 Picht-Axenfeld married the professor for philosophy Georg Picht in 1936.
 They had seven children, among them Robert Picht.

 Influence as a teacher

 She taught at the Staatliche Hochschule für Musik in Freiburg im Breisgau from 1947 to 1979.
 Many pianists, and also composers like Manfred Stahnke, explicitly mention her as an important influence.